-Nowadays, CNNs are used extensively for Image Classification, Facial and Object Recognition, Medical Imaging Analysis, etc. Also, there are applications like Self Driving Cars, where predictions are desired in real-time with low latency.
+Nowadays, Convolutional Neural Networks are used extensively for Image Classification, Facial and Object Recognition, Medical Imaging Analysis, etc. Also, there are applications like Self Driving Cars, where predictions are desired in real-time with low latency.
 The current neural network architectures have millions of parameters, and it becomes a problem to deploy such heavy models on IoT devices and other edge devices with memory restrictions.
 Compression Techniques would help us solve these problems by reducing the size of CNN models obtained by minimizing the number of parameters that help to reduce the complexity of these models.
-With fewer parameters, the inference time for predictions would be lesser than the original CNN model.
-The training time for compressed models will be lesser than the original models.
+With fewer parameters, the inference time for predictions would be lesser than the original Convolutional Neural Networks model.
+The training time for CNN models will be lesser than the original models.

 Clairvoyant AI, Inc is at the forefront of harnessing the power of data to reap actionable insights for our clients through AI-, ML-, and related data solutions.
-In this blog, we will be looking at different compression techniques for CNNs that will help simplify the CNN architecture while delivering a similar performance so that it is possible to deploy these CNNs on hardware-constrained devices like IoT devices.
+In this blog, we will be looking at different compression techniques for Convolutional Neural Networks that will help simplify the Convolutional Neural Networks architecture while delivering a similar performance so that it is possible to deploy these CNNs on hardware-constrained devices like IoT devices.

 Types of Compression